Yamadera's Risshaku-ji Temple

 The Emishi and Ainu are thought to be descendants of the Jōmon people, a hunter-gatherer culture that first entered the Japanese archipelago from the north.
 They reached Hokkaidō around 25,000 years ago, and Honshū around 20,000 years ago.
 That was during the Last Glacial Maximum, when sea level was much lower.
 The mainland of Asia and the main islands of Japan were all connected by land.
 The Ainu language is a language isolate with no relationship to any known language family.
 It doesn't suggest where the people came from.
 We know they came from eastern Asia, and approximately when, but that's about all we know.
 One of the Ainu Yukar Upopo or legends tells that "[t]he Ainu lived in this place a hundred thousand years before the Children of the Sun came."

-The Jōmon culture, with the world's first pottery, started at least 16,000 years ago.
+The Jōmon culture, with some of the world's earliest pottery, started at least 16,000 years ago.
 They very likely practiced a form of animism, possibly with some shamanism, forming a religion that eventually became primeval Shintō.

 The main character in Princess Mononoke is a member of a last tribe of Emishi surviving into the 16th century CE.